A Guide to Insurance and Preventing Water Damage

 An adequate insurance coverage plan for Sea Pines Unit Owners consists of:

-1. the insurance maintained on your behalf by the Sea Pines Condominium Association (HOA) through a condominium Master Policy and
+- the Master Policy coverage maintained on your behalf by the Sea Pines Home Owners Association (HOA) and

 Limitations of Master Policy Coverage

-A further limitation of the Master Policy is that it includes deductibles, i.e. amounts for which the individual Unit Owner is responsible before the Master Policy coverage begins.
-The deductible for most claims is $25,000 for each occurrence.
+Deductibles.
+The master policy for property damage includes deductibles, i.e. amounts for which the individual Unit Owner is responsible before the master policy coverage begins.
+The deductible for most claims is $50,000 for each occurrence.
+This deductible significantly reduces the total master policy premium and increases the threshold for claims against the policy.
 There is also a specific deductible which would be applied to all Unit Owners for losses resulting from wind or hail damage based on the assessed value of the affected building(s).
-The potential exposure for each Unit Owner could be up to a maximum of approximately $2,000.
+While the two policies vary on how this deductible is calculated the average deductible per unit would be approximately $10,000.

 Individual Unit Owner Insurance